SpreeHertz/Cleckzie/README.md

 You can support the bot by starring, forking and  [adding it to your discord servers](https://dsc.gg/cleckzie).

 Wanna make your own version of Cleckzie, or wanna know more about the bot?
 It's all in the [wiki](https://github.com/spreehertz/cleckzie/wiki).

+# There's an issue with the bot and I wanna report it!
+How do I do that?

+Please make a new issue by [clicking here](https://github.com/SpreeHertz/Cleckzie/issues).

+# I need help with this.
+Is there any support server?
+Yes!
+Click [here](https://discord.gg/KCzWPGJWtk) to get support.